stefichjo/speranto/ghermanaj/en.md

 | *met*     | *møt*      | [met] |
 |           |            | |

-If the stem ends in *-t* and the stem vowel is short, the form of the verb doesn't change.
+Therefore, if the stem ends in *-t* and the stem vowel is short, the form of the verb doesn't change further.

 | | |
 |-|-|